 - Minimum of a Bachelors Degree from an accredited university in the U.S. Canada, Australia, New Zealand, Great Britain or Ireland for enrollment year round.

 - Non-degree holders may apply by December 15 each year.
-Non degree holders need a minimum of one year of university or “advanced” education.
+Non degree holders need a minimum of two years of university or “advanced” education.

 - Must be a citizen of one of the above mentioned countries.

 - Must be a native English speaker.

 - Must be in good physical and mental health.